Food

 5 Mistakes to Avoid When Making New England Clam Chowder

-When done right, New England clam chowder is hearty and delicious, with tender clams and a rich broth.
-Here’s how to get the perfect pot every time.
+When done right, clam chowder is hearty and delicious, with tender clams and a rich broth.
+Here are 5 tips for making New England clam chowder that’ll give you the perfect pot every time.

 Julia Child's Favorite Fish Chowder